 Once you've found your perfect home on a property website, you can reach out to a mortgage provider for pre-approval to start the process.
 Almost everything else can be done virtually.
 The New York Times article 'Real Estate Transactions Go Virtual' says:

 New and updated contract management systems have helped make wet-ink documents, faxing and messenger services obsolete in the contract-signing process.

 Perhaps the opportunity is bit further afield and you're thinking of buying property in another country.
 Still need a bit of help?
-HSBC Jade clients and HSBC Premier customers can talk to their Relationship Manager, get exclusive wealth insights and apply for an overseas mortgage, easily and online.
+HSBC Premier customers can talk to their Relationship Manager, get exclusive wealth insights and apply for an overseas mortgage, easily and online.